Gotr-byte/Inception/readme.md

 In order to run username.42.fr you need to change the /env/hosts file.
 Add 127.0.0.1 Managed to get wordpress to start.
 Installed wordpress cli.
 Need to setup the /etc/php/8.2/fpm/pool.d/www.conf file.
 Set listen to 0.0.0.0:9000.
 Add more pm values.

+#Run the following to start php-fpm
+/usr/sbin/php-fpm8.2 -F

 Need to create a wordpress database or upload a ready database.

 #create a docker volume